Antarctic Mainland

 the Antarctic waters.
 I think the expression on his face sums up the

 experience.
-Several others also took a dip and each one of them had a
+Several others also took a dip, and each one had a

 similar experience.
-If you ask Lawrence he has a new theory why Whale's
+If you ask Lawrence, he has a new theory about why whale

 genitals are the way they are.

-Next we landed at Half Moon Island were another Argentine
+Next, we landed at Half Moon Island, where another Argentine

-half moon shaped bay.
-I was able to hike a good 2 miles on this landing and
+half-moon-shaped bay.
+I was able to hike a good two miles on this landing and

 crossing to Ushuaia via the dreaded Drake Passage.
 They are predicting less

-winds than when we first crossed but the Southern Ocean always takes its
+wind than when we first crossed, but the Southern Ocean always takes its

 payment when you sail it.